NYC Disability Accommodations Lawyer

 Lipsky Lowe is guided by a belief that disabled workers have a right to be treated with dignity and respect.
 Well-versed in the provisions of The Americans with Disabilities Act (ADA) and applicable local and state laws in New York, we are committed to protecting the rights of the disabled.
 If your employer has failed to provide you with a reasonable accommodation, our legal team will be the strength in your corner.

-What are reasonable disability accommodations?
+What are reasonable disability accommodations in NYC?

 The ADA, the New York State and New York City Human Rights Laws require an employer to provide reasonable accommodation to employees or job candidates unless the accommodation would cause the employer an undue hardship.